zenobio93/seat-docs/docs/admin_guides/scaled_deployments.md

 - The MariaDB database.

 When mentioning these components, they can definitely exist in their clustered/load balanced forms.
-For Redis, have a look at their [Redis cluster tutorial](https://redis.io/topics/cluster-tutorial) and for MariaDB, you can have a look at their [MariaDB cluster installation](https://mariadb.com/kb/en/library/getting-started-with-mariadb-galera-cluster/).
+For Redis, have a look at their [Redis cluster tutorial] and for MariaDB, you can have a look at their [MariaDB cluster installation].

 ## Simple scaled setup
 The following example setup is probably the most simple option to gain performance improvements by scaling out.